bonni208/Business_Ethics/Business_Ethics.md

 **Requirement.** I often hear people say that they needed it to meet some requirement (whether that be for accounting majors to hit the number of units they need to eventually earn a CPA license someday, or for a business major who needs upper division business elective units).

-**Flexibility.** Sometimes students tell me that the flexibility of the course gave them the option to design their schedule to meet their needs (whether that be because they're an athlete and they can better navigate practice times and games, or because they have work during many of the weeks when most of us will be meeting on Zoom).
+**Flexibility.** Sometimes students tell me that the flexibility of the course gave them the option to design their schedule to meet their needs (whether that be because they're an athlete and they can better navigate practice times and games, or because their work schedule requires a class structure like this one.

 **The professor.** Finally, some people say that they have had me for classes, previously, and that they're excited for another adventure together.
 I don't take that lightly, as it is truly a joy to get to learn with others and I'm glad you have decided to take another class with me.